FAQ

 Can mosquitoes cause and spread disease?

 Yes.
 Mosquitoes are the most formidable transmitters of disease in the animal kingdom.
-Several of the most severe diseases (human and other) spread by mosquitoes include malaria, encephalitis, yellow fever, dog heartworm, human elephantiasis, and West Nile virus.
+Several of the most severe diseases (human and other) spread by mosquitoes include malaria, encephalitis, yellow fever, dog heartworm, human elephantiasis, Zika virus and West Nile virus.

 Do mosquitoes transmit AIDS?